jjshoots/jjshoots.github.io/_posts/2023-11-26-nglex-paci.md

 This necessitated a whole lot of work from the expedition staff (looking at Andy and Alexandra) to obtain the necessary green lights to make it happen.
 Ultimately, we got what we needed, and we were allowed on shore via Zodiacs.

-The island's name is Magur, and it hosts exactly one primary school and Church.
+The island's name is Magur, and it hosts exactly one primary school and church.
 Many amenities were non-existent - no power and sewage grids and don't hope for roads.
 Instead, people there survive via subsistence farming - farming only what they needed and living off the land and sea.
 I found it impressive that one of the local houses had a Frigate bird as a pet!